 The plant at Kaiserslautern is the Opel/Vauxhall center of component manufacturing.
 Important components (aluminum hoods, front frames, suspensions and rear axles) are produced here.

-The 1.9-liter and the 2.0-liter diesel engines are built at the Kaiserslautern site.
+The 2.0-liter diesel engines are built at the Kaiserslautern site.
 In the engine remain area engines and cylinder heads are refined.

 History Kaiserslautern Plant

 - 1970 Start of production: chassis parts including rear axle, seat frames.

 - 1972 Pressing plant is built, and is expanded step by step from the original 7,600 to 45,000 square meters today.

 - 1976 For its tenth anniversary, the plant gets the largest multi-stage press in Europe at the time (weight 650 t, press capacity 3,600 t).

 - 1976 Opel broadens the production of the new familiy-0-enginges and cylinder heads

 - 1980 On Dec.
 10 the first engine, with 1.6-liter displacement, is built in the Kaiserslautern plant.

 - 1981 Start of production of 4-cylinder unit engine family II with 1.8 and 2.0-liter displacements.